kubermatic/kubeone/docs/ssh.md

 using `ssh-agent` as the easiest way to have your SSH keys *encrypted* at rest and still useful for KubeOne.

+## sshd requirements
+KubeOne actively uses tunneling features of the SSH protocol, following list demonstrates what options of the sshd are expected on control-plane instances \/ bastion host:
+* `AllowTcpForwarding` is either not present or set to `yes`
+* `PermitOpen` is either not present or set to `any`
+* `PermitTunnel` is either not present or set to `yes`

 ## ssh-agent
 If your operating system of choice doesn't do this for you automatically, you can use something like